authverse/authverse/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: "Feature Request"
-about: "Suggest a new feature or enhancement"
+description: "Suggest a feature or enhancement"
-title: "[Feature]: "
+title: "[FEATURE] <title>"
 labels: ["enhancement"]
----

-## Summary

-Describe the feature you’d like to see.

-## Motivation
+body:

+- type: textarea
+  attributes:
+  label: "Feature description"
+  description: "What do you want to happen?"
+  validations:
+  required: true

+- type: textarea
+  attributes:
+  label: "Motivation"
-Why is this feature important?
-What problem does it solve?
+  description: "Why is this feature useful?
+What problem does it solve?"

-## Proposed Solution (Optional)

-Explain how you think it could be implemented.

-## Additional Information

-Any other context or related ideas.
+  validations:
+  required: true

+- type: textarea
+  attributes:
+  label: "Proposed solution"
+  description: "How should it work?
+Any example code or UI suggestions?"